Deadlyhobs/hello-world/README.md

 # hello-world
-I am 35 and a stay at home dad looking to get back out into the workforce doing something I love whih is working with computers.
+I am 35 and a stay at home dad looking to get back out into the workforce doing something I love which is working with computers.